bigpapiarnold/smolplanets_documentation/docs/source/project.rst

    .. rubric:: Description

-   Development of SmolPlanets is structured in Phases to i ncrease effiency and and value of the project.
+   Development of SmolPlanets is structured in Phases to increase effiency and and value of the project.
-   Additionally it is split up into departments that work mostly for themself.
+   Additionally it is split up into departments that work mostly independent.

    .. rubric:: Note